Teunboeke/Trash/README.md

 # updates & fixes
 remove useless lines when adding the plugin on the server it says that the plugin (trash) is loaded twice

+# Contact Me
+do you need help with  anything you could dm me on discord (Teunboeke#3019)

+# do you have an suggestion or anything
+else make sure to make an isue or suggestion for that on github!